 We will conduct two-three seminars with our partners to discuss the difficulties and solutions of previous actions and train them for this year.

 With the help of our partners, we will distribute the announcement about competition as well as appropriate instructions (how to make feeders, what kind of food birds prefer, etc.) among the schools in all the towns and cities where Peace Corp volunteers are operating.

 With the help of our partners, we will collect competition works and the Judges will choose the best ones.
-In the middle of the winter after Christmas we remind all partners and schools about importance of feeding birds.
+In the middle of the winter after Christmas, we remind all partners and schools about the importance of feeding birds.